-The Safeguard program is safety supervision training for guardians, camp leaders, or anyone who accompanies groups of children/teens to unsupervised pools or waterfronts.
+The Safeguard program teaches about the responsibility undertaken by group leaders for safeguarding young people in their care at a waterfront or pool, even when under lifeguard supervision.
 Safeguard focuses on water safety awareness, accident prevention, and principles of aquatic safety supervision and risk prevention.
-Safeguard teaches participants how to identify hazards and at-risk behaviours, how to recognize potential victims, and how to respond safely in an aquatic emergency.
+Safeguard teaches participants how to identify hazards and at-risk behaviors, how to recognize potential victims, and how to respond safely in an aquatic emergency.